Reddy Express: Fuel discount offers

 When a customer spends over a qualifying amount in one transaction at Coles Supermarkets, Coles Central, or Coles Online, they are entitled to a fuel discount of 4c per litre or 8 bonus Flybuys points per litre at Reddy Express.
-This discount is obtained by providing a discount voucher, either on the flybuys card or printed at the bottom of their receipt, and includes all Shell fuels.
+This discount is obtained by providing a discount voucher, either on the Flybuys card or printed at the bottom of their receipt, and includes all Shell fuels.
 Reddy Express also offers a 10c per litre discount on all Shell fuels when a customer spends $20 or more on qualifying products in store, this can be used in addition to the 4c per litre discount voucher.

-Additionally, there is a bonus 4 cent discount you can use in conjunction with the above discounts by scanning a barcode in certain apps, such as the free shell v-power racing team app and apps that require an account with certain companies such as the budget direct fuel discount app, linkt and g'day rewards.
+Additionally, there is a bonus 4c discount that can be obtained in conjunction with the above discounts by scanning a barcode in certain apps, such as the Shell V-Power Racing Team app and apps that require an account with certain companies such as the Budget Direct Fuel Discounts app, Linkt and G'day Rewards.